durrantlab/autogrow4/tutorial/TUTORIAL.md

 ## Dependencies

-AutoGrow4 has many dependencies which need to be installed.
+AutoGrow4 has several dependencies that may need to be installed separately.

 ### Bash (Required)

 A modern installation of bash is required to run AutoGrow4.
-AutoGrow4 has been tested using GNU bash, version 4.4.19
+AutoGrow4 has been tested using GNU bash, version 4.4.19. macOS and Linux come with Bash preinstalled.

-### Bash Dependencies (Required For MacOS User)
+### Coreutils (Required For macOS)

-Most Linux OS comes preinstalled with modern Bash and timeout tools used by AutoGrow4.

-MacOS requires the additional installation of the `coreutils` package, available through `homebrew`, which provides the `gtimeout` binary.
-In contrast, most Linux environments have the equivalent `timeout` binary installed.
+Most Linux operating systems include the `timeout` tool (part of the `coreutils` package) that AutoGrow4 requires.
+Use on macOS requires the separate installation of the `coreutils` package, available through `homebrew`, which provides the equivalent `gtimeout` binary.

-For MacOS users please install GNU Tools (aka `coreutils`) for Bash.
-This is required for using Timeout functions in Bash.

-This can be done using the package manager `homebrew` by running:

 ```bash
 sudo brew install coreutils